Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **source** - Allows referencing a [target data object](#data-object).
 * **sourceAlias** - The alias for the source entity, required to have multiple associations between the same entities.
 The name should reflect the cardinality on the source side (singular or plural forms) depending on the relationship type.
 As with all names mixed case is preferred, for example `personAddresses`.
 * **target** - Allows referencing a [source data object](#data-object).
 * **targetAlias** - The alias for the target entity, required to have multiple associations between the same entities.
 The name should reflect the cardinality on the target side (singular or plural forms) depending on the relationship type.
 As with all names mixed case is preferred, for example `personAddresses`.
-Furthermore it is possible to use multiple field names separated by a comma with a space char in order to join entities with multiple keys.

 #### Join relationship